Brooklyn Lobster: Production

 In a bonus feature on the DVD release of the film, Kevin and Darren Jordan discuss family events that inspired them to develop the film.
 In 1938, their grandfather established a seafood business on Bleecker Street in Manhattan, and later moved it to a waterfront location in the Sheepshead Bay section of Brooklyn where, under the name Jordan's Lobster Dock, it became a popular local landmark.
 Their father Bill decided to expand the operation by adding a restaurant, but midway through construction the bank that loaned him money to finance the project failed, and the FDIC demanded full repayment of the loan, placing the family in a financial bind.

 The film was shot in less than five weeks on the actual site of the Jordan business, as well as in Chinatown and Rockville Centre.
 All members of Jordan's immediate family had cameo roles.

+Release

 The film premiered at the Toronto International Film Festival and was shown at the Hamptons International Film Festival, the Avignon Film Festival, and the Bahamas International Film Festival.
 It went into theatrical release in the US on November 4, 2005, and earned $11,729 in two theaters on its opening weekend.
 It eventually grossed a total of $138,267.